hideodaikoku/silent-valley/content/blog/00-prologue/index.md

 ++

 **the_tiger** rose up from his seat and growled, blinking one eye at a time.
-The archers dipped their arrows in fire from the trees and shot. **the_ape** rang the bell of **the_hunt**.
+The archers dipped their arrows in fire from the trees and shot. **the_ape** blew the horn of **the_hunt**.
 The boar squealed and writhed in anticipation from the shackles of his iron cage.
 The battle drums of **silent_valley** started to turn the forest floor into a ritual ground for sacrifice.

 And so began the song of the hunt.